 Our community solar credits are priced as the sum cost of a kWh.
 That’s a little different than how your utility presents their Standard Offer Service.
+The Standard Offer Service is only the cost of electricity, not including the extra charges for delivery and taxes that end up on your bill.
 Here’s a breakdown of how to compare rates and why Neighborhood Sun might appear higher than your utility (spoiler: our rate is 5% below your utility’s full price of a kWh.)

 It may look like your utility only charges you $0.07 or $0.08 per kWh, but that price does not include distribution or taxes.